 How One Business Became GDPR Compliant: A Case Study

-Last week, we held our second GDPR event in partnership with Microsoft and Mimecast, which was designed to help local businesses understand the ins and outs of the new legislation and which tools they could implement to aid compliance.
+Last week, we held our second GDPR event in partnership with Microsoft and Mimecast.
+The event was designed to help local businesses understand the new legislation.
+Additionally, we provided information on which tools they could implement to aid compliance.

-We understand that the GDPR can seem like a complicated topic with a lot of different factors to take into account, so often businesses are left thinking ‘where do we start?’.
-With the help of Arden’s GDPR consultant Robert Healey, we have put together an article outlining the details of how one business became GDPR compliant, to give you an idea of the steps your business can take now, to get ready for the new legislation.
+We understand that the GDPR can seem like a complicated topic with a lot of different factors to take into account.
+Consequently, businesses are often left thinking ‘where do we start?’.
+With the help of Arden’s GDPR consultant Robert Healey, we have put together an article outlining the details of how one business became GDPR compliant.
+This should give you an idea of the steps your business can take now, to get ready for the new legislation.

-Interviews were undertaken at both department and senior leadership level, to help identify all areas of data storage and processing and ensure that all elements of risk were addressed when creating the compliance plan.
+Interviews were undertaken at both department and senior leadership level.
+This helped to identify all areas of data storage and processing and ensure that all elements of risk were addressed when creating the compliance plan.

 Processing Records and Compliance Documentation

-Information analysis and data mapping (using the questions below) were then completed to gain a better understanding of the data the business had access to, which data will need to be destroyed, and which will need to be kept under increased security to minimise the risk of a breach.
+Information analysis and data mapping (using the questions below) were then completed.
+This helped to gain a better understanding of the data the business had access to, which data will need to be destroyed, and which will need to be kept under increased security to minimise the risk of a breach.

 Product recommendation: Sophos Intercept X and Sophos Endpoint Antivirus will ensure that your endpoints are secure from the latest malware ransomware and viruses, meaning any data your business stores, won’t fall into the wrong hands.